oracle-livelabs/oic/insight/getting-started/mapping-test/insight-console.md

 4. Click **Test**.

-## Task 2: Console View
+## Task 3: Insight Console View

-Access the Console to view your Console named ***My Order Process**.
+Navigate to Insight and access the Console to view your Console named **My Order Process**.
 Click on Console Manifest to view the names of the dashboards.
-You wil see both the dropdowns for the Dashboard names and the Filter Details which showcases the Milestones and the Identifier.
+You will see both the dropdowns for the Dashboard names and the Filter Details which showcases the Milestones and the Identifier.

-## Task 3: Dashboard View
+## Task 4: Dashboard View

 Review the 5 Preconfigured Dashboards named **Milestone Summary**, **Passed Milestones**, **Active Business Transactions**, **Business Transaction**, **Errors** and **Avg.
 Business transaction Completion Time**.